The 15 House and Senate Democrats who say Biden needs to step aside

 The consensus among those opposed to Biden remaining on November’s ballot seems to be that the party would be in better hands with vice-president Kamala Harris instead, a source told the outlet.

-Here are the nine House representatives who have publicly called for the president to stand aside.
+Here are the 14 House representatives who have publicly called for the president to stand aside.

 Lloyd Doggett — Texas